Emerson sweetens bid for Rockwell Automation to US$29 billion

 Emerson Electric Co boosted its takeover offer for Rockwell Automation Inc to about US$29 billion, after a previous offer of US$27.6 billion was rebuffed last month.

-REUTERS: Emerson Electric Co boosted its offer to buy Rockwell Automation Inc to about US$29 billion, after its previous bid of US$27.6 billion was rebuffed last month.
+REUTERS: Emerson Electric Co boosted its offer to buy Rockwell Automation Inc to about US$29 billion, after the smaller rival rebuffed a US$27.6 billion bid last month saying it undervalued the company.

 Emerson's latest offer is for US$225 per share, comprising US$135 per share in cash and US$90 per share in Emerson stock.